 Understanding the UV Index: Why It Matters For Your Skin

-You’ve probably seen the UV Index listed on your weather app and maybe wondered what it means, or maybe you’ve never noticed it at all.
-But if you're serious about protecting your skin (and slowing down aging while you're at it), understanding the UV Index is key.
+You’ve probably seen the UV Index on your weather app and wondered what it actually means, or maybe you’ve never noticed it at all.
+As an esthetician in NYC, I can tell you that understanding the UV Index is one of the simplest ways to protect your skin, prevent premature aging, and maintain a healthy, radiant complexion.

 What Is the UV Index?